tio/tio/README.md

 See meson\_options.txt for tio specific build options.

-Note: Please do no try to install from source if you are not familiar with how to build stuff using meson.
+Note: It is recommended to only try to install from source if you are familiar with how to build stuff using meson.

 ## 5. Contributing